temporal-sa/temporal-order-management-demo/README.md

 ## Child Workflow
 ![Child Workflow](ui/static/child-workflow.png)

-This scenario does Happy Path but instead of shipping the items using parallel activities it does so using child workflows instead.
+This scenario follows Happy Path but instead of shipping the items using parallel activities it does so using child workflows instead.

 ![Shipping Workflows](ui/static/shipping-workflows.png)

 ## API Failure
 ![API Failure](ui/static/api-failure.png)

-This scenario does Happy Path however after instead of executing ChargeCustomer this workflow will execute ChargeCustomerAPIFailure which will fail and on 5th attempt succeed.
+This scenario follows Happy Path, however after instead of executing ChargeCustomer this workflow will execute ChargeCustomerAPIFailure which will fail and on 5th attempt succeed.
 This scenario shows how Temporal workflows handle failures from activities.

 ![Activity Attempts](ui/static/activity-attempts.png)

 ## Recoverable Failure
 ![Recoverable Failure](ui/static/recoverable-failure.png)

 This scenario follows Happy Path, however after ChargeCustomer activity executes a divide by zero bug is introduced.
 Simply comment-out the divide by zero code in OrderWorkflowREcoverableFailure.go and restart worker.
 Temporal will perform a replay, recover state of the workflow and proceed exactly where it left of as if nothing happened.

 Before starting scenario uncomment following code in OrderWorkflowRecoverableFailure.go: